JaquJaqu/PDF_Text/README.md

 The first step in this notebook will be to use the PyPDF2 library to read the desired pages of the PDF into text format.
 After that, it will be a matter of understanding the text output in this particular example and designing substitutions using python's reguar expressions library (re) to rearrange the unstructured text into a csv format.

 Additionally, throughout this notebook, I will explain the idea behind the different methods I am using in the regular expressions library to make the approprite substitutions.

-## Diving Into the Code

-First thing to do is import the necessary libraries for the project, shown below.
-Additionally, after trying this for a while, I realized I wouldn't be able complete the rearrangement in a reasonable time unless I defined the set of County Names (the first column in the table in the PDF).
-While this is not necesssarily applicable to all text conversion situations, the distinct set (assigned to the list counties) is not too large, so it made sense for this application.